Terms of service

 Article 3 - Applicability

-1. These general terms and conditions apply to every offer made by the trader and to every distance contract concluded between the trader and the consumer.
+1. These general terms and conditions apply to every offer made by the entrepreneur and to every distance contract concluded between the entrepreneur and the consumer.

-2. Before the distance contract is concluded, the text of these general terms and conditions shall be made available to the consumer.
-If this is not reasonably possible, the trader shall, before the distance contract is concluded, indicate how the general terms and conditions can be inspected at the trader’s premises and that they will be sent free of charge to the consumer as soon as possible upon request.
+2. Before the distance contract is concluded, the text of these general terms and conditions will be made available to the consumer.
+If this is not reasonably possible, the entrepreneur will, before the distance contract is concluded, indicate how the general terms and conditions can be inspected at the entrepreneur's premises and that they will be sent free of charge to the consumer as soon as possible upon request.

-3. If the distance contract is concluded electronically, then, contrary to the previous paragraph and before the distance contract is concluded, the text of these general terms and conditions may be made available to the consumer by electronic means in such a way that the consumer can easily store them on a durable data carrier.
-If this is not reasonably possible, it shall be indicated, before the distance contract is concluded, where the general terms and conditions can be consulted electronically and that they will be sent to the consumer free of charge, by electronic means or otherwise, upon request.
+3. If the distance contract is concluded electronically, contrary to the previous paragraph and before the distance contract is concluded, the text of these general terms and conditions may be made available to the consumer electronically in such a way that it can be easily stored by the consumer on a durable medium.
+If this is not reasonably possible, before the distance contract is concluded, it will be indicated where the general terms and conditions can be consulted electronically and that they will be sent free of charge to the consumer electronically or otherwise upon request.

-4. In the event that, in addition to these general terms and conditions, specific product or service conditions also apply, the second and third paragraphs shall apply mutatis mutandis, and in the event of conflicting conditions the consumer may always rely on the applicable provision that is most favorable to them.
+4. In the event that specific product or service conditions also apply in addition to these general terms and conditions, the second and third paragraphs apply accordingly and, in the event of conflicting conditions, the consumer may always rely on the applicable provision that is most favourable to him.

 Article 4 - The offer

-1. If an offer has a limited period of validity or is made subject to conditions, this shall be explicitly stated in the offer.
+1. If an offer has a limited period of validity or is made subject to conditions, this will be expressly stated in the offer.

-2. The offer contains a complete and accurate description of the products, digital content, and/or services offered.
+2. The offer contains a complete and accurate description of the products, digital content and/or services offered.
 The description is sufficiently detailed to enable the consumer to make a proper assessment of the offer.
-If the trader uses images, these are a true representation, subject to possible minor color variations, of the products, services, and/or digital content offered.
-Obvious mistakes or obvious errors in the offer are not binding on the trader.
+If the entrepreneur uses images, these are a truthful representation, taking into account possible minor colour differences, of the products, services and/or digital content offered.
+Obvious mistakes or obvious errors in the offer are not binding on the entrepreneur.

-3. Each offer contains information that makes it clear to the consumer what rights and obligations are attached to acceptance of the offer.
+3. Every offer contains such information that it is clear to the consumer what rights and obligations are attached to acceptance of the offer.

-1. Subject to the provisions of paragraph 4, the contract is concluded at the moment the consumer accepts the offer and meets the conditions set out therein.
+1. Subject to the provisions of paragraph 4, the agreement is concluded at the moment the consumer accepts the offer and complies with the stipulated conditions.

-2. If the consumer has accepted the offer electronically, the trader shall promptly confirm receipt of the acceptance of the offer by electronic means.
-As long as receipt of this acceptance has not been confirmed by the trader, the consumer may dissolve the contract.
+2. If the consumer has accepted the offer electronically, the entrepreneur will immediately confirm receipt of the acceptance of the offer electronically.
+As long as receipt of this acceptance has not been confirmed by the entrepreneur, the consumer may dissolve the agreement.

-3. If the contract is concluded electronically, the trader shall take appropriate technical and organizational measures to secure the electronic transmission of data and shall provide a secure web environment.
-If the consumer can pay electronically, the trader shall observe appropriate security measures for this purpose.
+3. If the agreement is concluded electronically, the entrepreneur will take appropriate technical and organisational measures to secure the electronic transfer of data and will ensure a secure web environment.
+If the consumer can pay electronically, the entrepreneur will observe appropriate security measures for this purpose.

-4. Within the bounds of the law, the trader may ascertain whether the consumer can meet their payment obligations, as well as all facts and factors that are important for a responsible conclusion of the distance contract.
-If, on the basis of this investigation, the trader has good reason not to enter into the contract, the trader is entitled to refuse an order or application with reasons, or to attach special conditions to its performance.
+4. Within legal frameworks, the entrepreneur may inform himself whether the consumer can meet his payment obligations, as well as all those facts and factors that are important for responsibly entering into the distance contract.
+If, on the basis of this investigation, the entrepreneur has good grounds not to enter into the agreement, he is entitled to refuse an order or request with reasons or to attach special conditions to the execution.

-5. No later than upon delivery of the product, service, or digital content, the trader shall provide the consumer, in writing or in such a way that the consumer can store it in an accessible manner on a durable data carrier, with the following information:
+5. At the latest upon delivery of the product, service or digital content to the consumer, the entrepreneur will send the following information in writing or in such a way that it can be stored by the consumer in an accessible manner on a durable medium:

-a. the visiting address of the trader’s place of business where the consumer can lodge complaints;
+a. the visiting address of the entrepreneur's establishment where the consumer can go with complaints;

-b. the conditions under which and the manner in which the consumer may exercise the right of withdrawal, or a clear statement regarding the exclusion of the right of withdrawal;
+b. the conditions under which and the manner in which the consumer can exercise the right of withdrawal, or a clear statement regarding the exclusion of the right of withdrawal;

-c. information about guarantees and existing after-sales service;
+c. the information about guarantees and existing after-sales service;

-d. the price including all taxes of the product, service, or digital content; where applicable, the costs of delivery; and the method of payment, delivery, or performance of the distance contract;
+d. the price including all taxes of the product, service or digital content; where applicable, the delivery costs; and the method of payment, delivery or execution of the distance contract;

-e. the requirements for terminating the contract if the contract has a duration of more than one year or is of indefinite duration;
+e. the requirements for terminating the agreement if the agreement has a duration of more than one year or is for an indefinite period;

 f. if the consumer has a right of withdrawal, the model withdrawal form.

-6. In the case of a continuing performance contract, the provision in the previous paragraph applies only to the first delivery.
+6. In the case of an ongoing transaction, the provision in the previous paragraph applies only to the first delivery.

 Article 6 - Right of withdrawal